aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 (congenerics in our case) from conspecifics.
 One limitation of our approach is that all phylogenetic diversity treatments contained one species in common, *Leptagrion elongatum*.
-It is possible that this species is more sensitive to the presence of other predators, and therefore shows a larger effect, than would other species in this community.
+It is possible that this species is more sensitive to the presence of other predators, and therefore shows a larger effect in combination than would other species in this community.
 However, this is the most common predator in this community and our results indicate that its top-down effects are likely to be frequently reduced by the presence of other predators.
-These differences in survival did not create differences in decomposition, nor subsequent nitrogen uptake by bromeliads.

-In our experiment we did not see any effect of predator presence, nor of increasing predator phylogenetic diversity, on ecosystem function.
-This was contrary to our predictions based on the results of Ngai and Srivastava [-@Ngai2006], who found that adding predators to a community increased the rates of nitrogen fixation.
+In our experiment we did not see any effect of predator presence, nor of increasing predator phylogenetic diversity, on ecosystem function (defined here as Nitrogen cycling, detritus decomposition and bromeliad growth).
+This was contrary to our predictions based on the results of Ngai and Srivastava [-@Ngai2006], who found that adding predators to a community increased Nitrogen cycling.
 While we did observe differences in prey consumption, the resulting changes in detritivore density did not cause differences in decomposition of detritus.
 This difference may be due to leaf traits of the _restinga_ vegetation.
-In _restinga_ vegetation, leaves are generally extremely tough and waxy, while in rainforests (e.g.
-Northwest Costa Rica, the site of Ngai and Srivastava [-@Ngai2006]), leaves tend to be softer -- with the result that, in _restinga_, invertebrates are unable to consume leaves directly while in rainforests they are.
+In _restinga_ vegetation, leaves are generally extremely tough and waxy, whereas in rainforests, leaves tend to be softer -- with the result that, in _restinga_, invertebrates are unable to consume leaves directly.
 Several lines of evidence support this assertion.
 Romero and Srivastava [-@Romero2010] studied the effects of the spider _Corinna_ gr. _rubripes_ (Corinnidae) on bromeliad ecosystems.
 This spider has no effect on the composition of